JamesPeck/THPTestOrigin/README.md

 4. click the log out button. and look at the headers in the http call.

-In order to see the issue, they need to: (using the network tab of Safari’s dev tools)
+In order to see the issue: (using the network tab of Safari’s dev tools)
 1.	click the logout button in the app
 2.	click the logout network tab entry,
 3.	click the headers tab and look at the origin header.